 Not only are women benefitting from increased earnings and heightened financial stability, 88% of women working in Qatar and 87% of women working in the UAE expressed that employee benefits in these Arab nations were far more attractive than those offered by companies in their homelands.

 With glass ceilings and boardroom bias being less of an issue in Qatar and the UAE, it is not only expat women reaping the benefits.
 Middle Eastern etiquette suggests that it is not appropriate to be as aggressive in business as you would be in a Western environment.
 Emiratis, in particular, covet business relationships and thus business decisions and discussions are handled with subtle diplomacy.
 It is suggested that female expats seem better placed to deal with these nuances and are often commended for their sensitivity, empathy and respect for local customs.

 Other Asian countries ranked highly with expat women in terms of fruitful career progression.
-Two thirds of females expressed that Hong Kong is an excellent place for women to scale the career ladder, followed by China as a whole at 59% and Singapore at 56%.
-Almost half of expat women in the UAE relate to this view with 49% stating that it’s an affluent hub for development.
-With the global average level of satisfaction reaching only 38% it seems the Eastern world is an appealing place to germinate personal success for business savvy women.
+Two-thirds of females expressed that Hong Kong is an excellent place for women to scale the career ladder, followed by China as a whole at 59% and Singapore at 56%.
+Almost half of the expat women in the UAE related to this view with 49% stating that it’s an affluent hub for development.
+With the global average level of satisfaction reaching only 38%, it seems the Eastern world is an appealing place to germinate personal success for business-savvy women.